-From the very first keynote speech of day one of UK Construction Week in London next month (3-5 May), the gauntlet is being thrown to the construction industry to embrace culture change in the way it works.
+From the very first keynote speech of day one of UK Construction Week (UKCW) in London next month (3-5 May), the gauntlet is being thrown to the construction industry to embrace culture change in the way it works.

 UK Construction Week has a reputation as the largest, most comprehensive and relevant industry event in the country, with new conference content, product launches and CPD for every part of the construction supply chain.
 London’s show next month is no exception.

 Day one of the show sees a powerful panel assembled on the main stage to unravel the multitude of strands pushing the industry into culture change.
 Joining the Minister for building safety and fire safety, Stephen Greenhalgh, will be Dame Judith Hackitt, Amanda Long, chief executive of the Considerate Constructors Scheme, and architect and TV presenter George Clarke.

 The main stage, sponsored by COINS, will also be the place to hear major announcements on topics as varied as construction procurement to carbon reduction, MMC to mental health, digitalisation to diversity.

 There will be opportunities to learn the lessons from the nuclear, oil and gas sectors which have already achieved significant changes in the way they operate to increase safety and reduce major hazards.
 Senior government spokespeople will provide updates on policy to address the drive to Net Zero.
 And major development programmes such as the New Hospitals Programme will be examined for opportunities and examples of culture change in action.